-Apparently, in our western culture anyway, many believe that if they ignore that 900 pound gorilla in the room death will never darken their door.
+Do we really need the Centers for Disease Control to tell us that we will all die?
+Perhaps.
+Apparently, in our western culture anyway, many of us believe that if we ignore that 900-pound gorilla in the room, death will never darken our door.

-- I kinda like it here with all my _____________(fill in the blank)
+- I kinda like it here with all my stuff.

 - I wanna be here for: graduations, weddings, and grandkids.
 Oh yeah, and the anniversary when you get all those cool red vases and candy dishes you never use.

 - I have lots of plans: I have to finish school, finish a marathon, finish the dishes.

 - And, what is probably the biggest reason: fear that my sins will come back to haunt me on that great judgment day.
 They are surely logged somewhere: I never forgave _________, I never asked forgiveness from ________, I never admitted to stealing ________, or lying about _________, or coveting ___________.
 And – sin of sins – I missed Mass on October 23rd, 1974.

 It’s all there.
 All my ugliness.
 I really intended to clean that up “one of these days”.
 I just never got around to it because there was lots of time.
 I never considered that I would die at an inopportune time.

 Death is Cousin Eddie: obnoxious, showing up unannounced, making impossible demands, and flushing your sewage in the middle of the street for everyone’s viewing pleasure.